7 Best Seafoods for Weight Loss - Nordic Catch

 When meal planning for weight loss with seafood, choose lean options like cod, halibut, and tuna, which are high in protein and low in calories.
 Aim to include fish in your diet at least twice a week, as the American Heart Association recommends.

 Plan meals that combine seafood with plenty of vegetables and whole grains for added fiber and satiety.
 Use cooking methods like grilling, baking, or steaming to keep calorie content low, and avoid frying, using calorie-intensive oils, or breading.
-All of these can quickly add 100-200+ calories to a meal.
+These can quickly add up to 100 to 200-plus calories per meal.

 Choose a variety of seafood to ensure a broad spectrum of nutrients.
-Farm-raised and wild-caught seafood have their place in a diet, but wild-caught tends to have fewer contaminants and more nutrients than farmed seafood.
-Supplements like fish oil can provide additional omega-3s, but seafood should remain the foundation of your diet.
+Regarding farm-raised versus wild-caught seafood, wild-caught tends to have fewer contaminants and more nutrients than farmed seafood like farmed-raised salmon.
+Supplements like fish oil can provide additional omega-3s in your diet if necessary.

 Healthy Cooking Methods

 How you cook seafood matters.
-Opt for grilling, baking, or steaming to retain its nutritional value without adding unnecessary calories.
+Grill, bake, or steam it to retain nutritional value without adding unnecessary calories.

-• Baking: A simple and healthy method.
-Wrap fish in parchment paper with spices to retain moisture without adding fats.
+• Baking: Wrap fish in parchment paper with spices to retain moisture without adding fats.

-• Steaming: Preserves nutrients and works well for delicate seafood like shrimp and tilapia.
+• Steaming: This method preserves nutrients and works well for delicate seafood like shrimp and tilapia.

-Large fish like tuna may contain high levels of mercury, which can pose health risks, particularly for pregnant women and children.
-To limit exposure, incorporate smaller fish like sardines or shrimp every other meal.
+Large fish like tuna may contain high levels of mercury, which can pose health risks, particularly for children and pregnant women.
+Add smaller fish like sardines or shrimp to limit exposure to every other meal.

 Frequently Asked Questions